§4710.24. Projects defined; additional taxes

-A. As used in this Chapter, "expansion project" means a project or projects for the
+A. As used in this Chapter, "project" or "projects" means one or more of any

 center and related infrastructure and the acquisition of land in the vicinity of the convention

-(b) The public or private development of the Convention Center Headquarters Hotel
+(2) The public or private development of any project, the private component of

 center including acquisition, expansion, investment, construction, restoration, demolition,